-Most superannuation entitlements can be split by an order of the Federal Circuit Court of Australia or Family Court of Australia, or a Binding Financial Agreement.
+Most superannuation entitlements can be split by an order of the f or Family Court of Australia, or a Binding Financial Agreement.

 Before orders can be made for your superannuation interest to be split, the Court must have the value of the interest.
 The Court must value the interest according to the mandatory methods prescribed by the Family Law (Superannuation) Regulations 2001 (Cth).
 The most common and efficient way to get a valuation is for an eligible person, being the member of the spouse of the member, to submit to the trustee of the superannuation fund a Form 6 Declaration by Applicant for Information about a Superannuation Interest and Superannuation Information Request Form.
 After receiving these documents, the trustee will provide the requested information.
 Some trustees charge a fee to comply with the request.

 It is also important that the trustee of the superannuation fund is given notice of the proposed splitting orders so that the trustee has the opportunity to object.
 The trustee is a third party proposed to be bound by the splitting orders and therefore needs to be afforded procedural fairness.
 The Court cannot make a superannuation splitting order that will be binding on the trustee of the superannuation fund until the trustee has been provided with procedural fairness.
 The party who is receiving the benefit of the proposed superannuation splitting orders is typically responsible for providing the trustee with both the proposed orders and the sealed orders once they are made.